eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.transfer.openId4vp/-open-id4-vp-request-processor/process.md

 [androidJvm]\
 open override fun [process](process.md)(request: Request): RequestProcessor.ProcessedRequest

-Processes an OpenID4VP request and returns the appropriate processed request object.
+Processes an OpenID4VP request and generates an appropriate response processor.

-This method validates that the incoming request is an [OpenId4VpRequest](../-open-id4-vp-request/index.md) with a valid presentation definition, then processes it based on the requested document formats:
+This method determines the request type based on presentation requirements and produces a specialized processor for handling the credential disclosure flow:

--
+1.
+   Validates the request structure and authorization format
+2.
+   Extracts presentation definitions and identifies requested document formats
+3.
-   For MSO_MDOC-only requests, returns a [ProcessedMsoMdocOpenId4VpRequest](../-processed-mso-mdoc-open-id4-vp-request/index.md)
+   For MSO_MDOC-only requests, creates a specialized processor optimized for ISO 18013-5
--
+4.
-   For mixed format requests, returns a [ProcessedGenericOpenId4VpRequest](../-processed-generic-open-id4-vp-request/index.md) supporting both MSO_MDOC and SD-JWT VC formats
+   For mixed format requests, creates a generic processor supporting multiple formats
+5.
+   Maps requested credential fields to available documents in the wallet

 #### Return

-A RequestProcessor.ProcessedRequest object containing the processed data
+A RequestProcessor.ProcessedRequest containing matched documents and response generators or RequestProcessor.ProcessedRequest.Failure if processing fails

 #### Parameters